vhf/remark-lint-books-links/README.md

 ###### Author

-If an author is mentioned, it's done with ` - ` (a dash surrounded by single spaces)
+If an author is mentioned, it's done with `・-・` (middots represent spaces, so, a dash surrounded by single spaces)

 ```markdown
 * [Another Awesome Book - John Doe](http://example.com/book.html)